ctdk/goiardi/docs/installation.rst

                Requires --use-serf.
         --sign-priv-key=   Path to RSA private key used to sign shovey requests.
+        --dot-search       If set, searches will use . to separate elements instead of _.
+        --convert-search   If set, convert _ syntax searches to . syntax.
+                           Only useful if --dot-search is set.
+        --pg-search        Use the new Postgres based search engine instead of the default ersatz Solr.
+Requires
+                           --use-postgresql, automatically turns on
+                           --dot-search. --convert-search is recommended,
+                           but not required.
+        --use-statsd       Whether or not to collect statistics about goiardi and send them to statsd.
+        --statsd-addr=     IP address and port of statsd instance to connect to. (default 'localhost:8125')
+        --statsd-type=     statsd format, can be either 'standard' or 'datadog' (default 'standard')
+        --statsd-instance= Statsd instance name to use for this server.
+                           Defaults to the server's hostname, with '.' replaced by '_'.

 Options specified on the command line override options in the config file.